About /

 Marjorie M. Godfrey, PHD, MS, BSN, FAAN

-Margie’s primary interest is engaging inter-professional health care professionals in learning about and improving local health care delivery systems with a focus on patients, professionals, processes and outcomes.
-Margie is co-author of the best selling textbooks, Quality by Design (2007), Quality by Design, 2nd Edition (in press) and Value By Design (2011), and the lead author and architect of the "Clinical Microsystems: A Path to Healthcare Excellence" series.
-Margie is also Vice Chair of the American Academy of Nursing's (AAN) Expert Panel on Quality Health Care.
+Margie’s primary interest is engaging interprofessional health care professionals in learning about and improving local health care delivery systems with a focus on patients, professionals, processes and outcomes.
+Margie is co-author of the best selling textbooks, Quality by Design, 2nd Edition (2025), Value By Design (2011) and Quality by Design (2007), and multiple manuscripts and practical documents to support change www.clinicalmicrosystem.org.